[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 a.
 Complete travel applications in advance of travel.

 b.
-Complete travel vouchers within 15/30 days of return.
+Complete travel vouchers within 15 days (if advance was received) or 30 days (no advance) of return.

 c.
 Ensure reimbursement requests comply with federal regulations, sponsored project award terms and conditions, state law, and institutional policy.